VienThanh12/Project-Basic-Infor-Country/README.md

-# INFORMATION OF A COUNTRY - App
+# INFORMATION OF A COUNTRY - WEB PROJECT

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Weather-API](https://openweathermap.org/api).